 - Decide on a Naming Convention to Use for Your Oracle RAC Database The global database name for an Oracle RAC database must meet the naming requirements.
-The global database name consists of the database name and the domain name. - Configure Shared Storage for the Oracle RAC Database Before starting Oracle Database Configuration Assistant (DBCA) to configure an Oracle RAC database, you must install Oracle Grid Infrastructure for a cluster, and configure shared storage areas for Oracle RAC files. - Obtain the Password for the Oracle Home User When you use Oracle Database Configuration Assistant to create an Oracle database or an Oracle RAC database, and specify an Oracle Home User during installation, then you need to enter the password for this user.
+The global database name consists of the database name and the domain name. - Obtain the Password for the Oracle Home User If you use Oracle Database Configuration Assistant to create an Oracle Home User, then create an Oracle Home User password.

-3.5.1 Decide on a Naming Convention to Use for Your Oracle RAC Database
+3.7.1 Decide on a Naming Convention to Use for Your Oracle RAC Database